 The following prerequisite coursework is required by applicants to the program:

 - One Statistics course

-- One additional business course in Finance, Management, or Marketing
+- Two business courses in Accounting, Finance, Management, or Marketing

 Applications for the Notre Dame Master of Science in Business Analytics (MSBA) program must contain each of the following elements:

 - Official test score report (GMAT or GRE)